aurelzefi/social-api/readme.md

 # Social Network API

-This is the API for a fake social network application.
+The API for a fake social network application.